johanley/covid-19-canada/README.md

 * Known Cases - deaths

 In my perfect world, *cases* would always be referred to as *known cases*.
-The only way these stats are generated are by having an entry into some health system's computer somewhere.
+The only way these stats are generated are by having an entry into some health system's database somewhere.
 That's how a case becomes *known*.

 Some might say this is pedantic, but I disagree.